Elora, Ontario

-Elora is a community in the township of Centre Wellington, Wellington County, Ontario, Canada.
-It is well known for its 19th-century limestone architecture and the geographically significant Elora Gorge.
+The Historic Village of Elora is a community in the township of Centre Wellington (Wellington County) in the Province of Ontario, Canada.
+It is well known for its 19th-century limestone architecture and its geographically, historically, and culturally significant limestone gorge.

-Elora is no longer an independent entity.
-In 1999, the Township of Centre Wellington was formed by amalgamating the Town of Fergus; the Village of Elora; and the Townships of Nichol, Pilkington, West Garafraxa, and part of Eramosa.
-In 2011, the community referred to as Elora had a population of approximately 7,756.
+Elora is no longer an incorporated municipality in its own right, although it is the seat of the municipal government which succeeded it.
+The Township of Centre Wellington was formed in 1999 when, on the advice of the Province, the County amalgamated the Town of Fergus; the Village of Elora; and the surrounding townships of Nichol, Pilkington, and West Garafraxa (along with the northwestern part of Eramosa.)
+The decision — along with the Ontario government’s role therein — remains highly controversial among Elora’s inhabitants.

+In 2011, the Village was estimated to have had a population of approximately 7,756.